T. S. Eliot: "The Love Song of J. Alfred Prufrock"

-"The Waste Land"
+The Waste Land

-In October 1922, Eliot published "The Waste Land" in The Criterion.
-Eliot's dedication to il miglior fabbro ('the better craftsman') refers to Ezra Pound's significant hand in editing and reshaping the poem from a longer Eliot manuscript, to the shortened version that appears in publication.
+In October 1922 Eliot published The Waste Land in The Criterion.
+His dedication to il miglior fabbro ('the better craftsman') refers to Pound's significant hand in editing and reshaping the poem from a longer manuscript to the shortened version that appears in publication.

 It was composed during a period of personal difficulty for Eliot—his marriage was failing, and both he and Vivienne were suffering from nervous disorders.
 Before the poem's publication as a book in December 1922, Eliot distanced himself from its vision of despair.
-On 15 November 1922, he wrote to Richard Aldington, saying, "As for The Waste Land, that is a thing of the past so far as I am concerned and I am now feeling toward a new form and style."
+On 15 November 1922 he wrote to Richard Aldington saying, "As for The Waste Land, that is a thing of the past so far as I am concerned and I am now feeling toward a new form and style."

 The poem is often read as a representation of the disillusionment of the post-war generation.
 Dismissing this view, Eliot commented in 1931, "When I wrote a poem called The Waste Land, some of the more approving critics said that I had expressed 'the disillusion of a generation', which is nonsense.
 I may have expressed for them their own illusion of being disillusioned, but that did not form part of my intention."

-The poem is known for its obscure nature—its slippage between satire and prophecy; its abrupt changes of speaker, location, and time.
+The poem is known for its disjointed nature due to its usage of allusion and quotation and its abrupt changes of speaker, location, and time.
 This structural complexity is one of the reasons that the poem has become a touchstone of modern literature, a poetic counterpart to a novel published in the same year, James Joyce's Ulysses.

-Among its best-known phrases are "April is the cruellest month", "I will show you fear in a handful of dust" and "Shantih shantih shantih"the Sanskrit mantra which ends the poem.
+Among its best-known phrases are "April is the cruellest month", "I will show you fear in a handful of dust", and "These fragments I have shored against my ruins".